bastianl/RepData_PeerAssessment1/PA1_template.md

 ## [1] "08:35"
 ```

-One can see the distribution of steps during the day, a particularly noticable peak is during the morning hours where people start their day.
+One can see the distribution of steps during the day, a particularly noticable peak is around `8:35` during the morning hours where people start their day.

 ## Imputing missing values
-Here we used the `mean` of the data for each interval to fill in values.
+Here we used the `mean` of the data for each interval to fill in the `NA` values.

 ```r
 # Number of missing values